taikedz/dockervisor/README.md

 # Jockler

-A tool to juggle Docker images and containers in your stead.
+A tool to juggle Docker images and containers so You don't have to.

-Written to allow non-fluent admins to manage docker containers and image upgrades easily.
+Written to allow non-docker-fluent admins to manage docker containers and image upgrades easily.

 Here's an [example readme](example-readme.md) that can be given to basic maintenance admins, for apps managed by jockler (also accessible any time via `jockler readme`).